nus-cs2113-AY2223S2/tp/docs/team/johndoe.md

 A normal computer engineering student hoping to live a peaceful life.

 ### Summary of Contributions
-Add Readme file for Nguyen Duc Thang.
+Add Readme file for Nguyen Duc Thang - Project Portfolio Page.